 Awards recognize a specific achievement or body of work that has benefited the honoree’s home institution, community, or the broader museum field.
 Honorees’ work may be in any area of museum operations (administration, collections management, community engagement, curation, development, education, equity and culture, exhibitions, human resources, leadership and management, marketing and communications, public relations, research and evaluation, registration, security, technology, etc.) or any area impacting the museum field.
 Recent award winners have been recognized for creating impactful new programs or policies within their museums, harnessing social media to excite and engage audiences, significantly growing their institutions’ membership programs, designing innovative learning environments, and transforming their museums into vibrant community hubs.

 Contact email@example.com with questions.

 Nancy Hanks (1927-1983) was the second person and first woman to chair the National Endowment for the Arts.
 Dubbed the “mother of a million artists,” Hanks grew annual federal financial support for the agency from $16 million to more than $100 million in her eight-year tenure at NEA.
 She was known for her inspirational and visionary leadership, her unwavering belief in the power of the arts and humanities to transform society, and her support for young professionals in the cultural arena.
 Tragically, Hanks died of cancer when she was just 55 years old.
 The AAM Board of Directors established the Nancy Hanks Memorial Award in 1985 to commemorate Hanks’s lifelong support of cultural endeavors among emerging professionals.

-- Nominee should be 40 years of age or younger at the time of submission (January 2023)
+- Nominee should have ten years or less of experience in the museum field at the time of submission (January 2024)